Utah Deaf History and Culture

 Ogden Division No. 69

-Melville J. Matheis, the State Organizer, assisted a group of individuals in establishing their local division in Ogden, Utah on November 9, 1918.
-The founding members of Ogden Division No. 69 were Nephi Larsen, Otto Farley, William Vaughn, and Alfred D. Young.
-Unfortunately, the division's existence was short-lived, and it was dissolved on December 1, 1923 (Walker, 1966; UAD Bulletin, April 2002).
+Melville J. Matheis, an influential state organizer, led a group in establishing a local division in Ogden, Utah, on November 9, 1918.
+The founding members of Ogden Division No. 69 included Nephi Larsen, Otto Farley, William Vaughn, and Alfred D. Young.
+Regrettably, the division dissolved on December 1, 1923 (Walker, 1966; UAD Bulletin, April 2002).

 The National Fraternal Society of the Deaf